 Carriers are not alone in their digital advancement, as many brokerages have also invested in their own capabilities to acquire and service customers.
 Digital brokerages, like Surex, have invested heavily in their own digital marketing capabilities and envision a future where searching for insurance online results in their websites being one of the top three sites listed in Google search results.
 These brokerages are looking to a future where they can become the one-site stop to obtain value from both price comparison and advice provided through an omnichannel experience.

 That said, in Canada, there is a reluctance to engage digitally for more complex transactions, as consumers seek confirmation around their choices for both sales and service from a ‘trusted advisor.’
 Other international markets haven’t experienced quite the same level of hesitation.
-In Canada, the result is a waiting game for consumers to catch up to the digital capabilities of insurers and for carriers and brokers to make the experience easy enough so that touchpoints to contact centres agents or independent brokers are less necessary.
+In Canada, the result is a waiting game for consumers to catch up to the digital capabilities of insurers and for carriers and brokers to make the experience easy enough so that touchpoints to contact centers frontline employees or independent brokers are less necessary.
 There is a strong belief that COVID-19 has accelerated these changes permanently, as insurers have invested more in these digital capabilities, and consumer behaviours have become even more digital-centric.

 Things are a bit trickier on the commercial side as the risk exposure of businesses isn’t quite as commoditized as basic home and auto insurance.
 Markets can be segmented by customer size, industry, and location.
 For small and medium-sized businesses, obtaining appropriate coverage can be daunting when expertise within these organizations is typically outside of insurance.
 Given the advice that commercial customers require, brokers will have a dominant role in the years to come.
 The recent pandemic demonstrated this through the hard market, as insurance became more scarce for retailers and restaurants, many of whom couldn’t find any insurance no matter the price.